Accommodations During Your Child's Stay

 An automatic teller machine (ATM) is located in the main building Atrium.
 There also is an ATM in the cafeteria, on the second floor of the main building.

 The Children’s National Gift Shop sells snacks, beverages, ice cream, balloons, Dr. BearTM merchandise, toys, small gift items, toiletries, magazines, cards, and stamps.
 Gift baskets can be made-to-order and delivered to a patient’s room.
 The gift shop is in the Atrium on first floor in the main building.
 The Gift Shop is open Monday – Friday, from 7 am – 7:30 pm, and weekends and holidays from 12 – 5 pm.
+Our online gift shop is also available.

 Family Library and Medical Library